Żebbuġ: History and origins

 When Malta was an independent principality under the sovereign Order of St. John, Ħaż-Żebbuġ was among the chief towns after Valletta and Mdina, first because of the presence of leading corsairs among its inhabitants, subsequently due to its major role in the cotton industry.
 The locals, or Żebbuġin as they are known in Malta, are renowned for their business acumen amongst others, and there is a local saying to this end.

 Due to the Żebbuġin's Francophile past, the town was regarded as a friendly community when the Revolutionary French took Malta.
 During their rule in Malta (1798-1800), the local churches were plundered for their riches in order to fund Napoleon's campaign.
 The Ħaż-Żebbuġ locals opened the main door to the church when they heard the French were coming and hastily hid the gold and silver religious iconography.
 When the French saw the open doors of the church they kept on going and the Żebbuġin retained their religious riches.

 Archaeology

 Malta is very rich in archaeological remains, and Ħaż-Żebbuġ is no exception.
 It gave its name to an era of prehistoric time when pottery of a kind not known as yet was found in tombs in the area known as Ta' Trapna.
 Later archaeological finds constructed at around the same time were subsequently known as "Żebbuġ phase" remains.
 A scattering of Punic and Phoenician tombs were also found together with a small number of cart ruts and other remains.
+The remains of Palaeoloxodon falconeri, an extinct species of Dwarf elephant that existed in Malta and Sicily, were first discovered near Żebbuġ in 1859.